takahirohonda/javascript-workout/README.md

 As with any programming language, JavaScript has its own way of solving problems.
 Knowing how to do basic data type conversion or array manipulations will make you deliver your solutions faster. 😊

-I hope this helps you to be more efficient JavaScript developer🤟💀🤟
+I hope this helps you to be a more efficient JavaScript developer🤟💀🤟

 Feel free to reach out to me🤙 <br />